ldelossa/gh.nvim/README.md

 vim.cmd("FzfLua register_ui_select")
 ```

-Additionally, you may want to set up some [which key](https://github.com/folke/which-key.nvim)
+Additionally, you may want to set up some [which
-bindings to help navigate all of the commands.
-Below you can find an example which key configuration
+key](https://github.com/folke/which-key.nvim) bindings to help navigate all of the
+commands.
+Below you can find an example which key configuration that binds most of the
+commands.
+It also includes a keybinding for `LTPanel` which comes from Litee.nvim and
-that binds most of the commands.
-Feel free to tweak to your liking.
+allows you to toggle the panel so you can focus on the diff.Feel free to tweak to your
+liking.

 ```lua
 local wk = require("which-key")